TTRS typing - how is it different from other typing programs?

 Typing is an important skill to learn.
 Children are often asked to type assignments from sixth grade on and in high school and college almost all school work must be typed.
 In schools where every child receives a laptop, it’s important to know how to type so classroom notes can be taken in a more efficient manner.
 A student's eyes can stay fixed on the board while the hands type automatically.
 Many standardized tests are computer-delivered and a child who can type the open answer sections has a big advantage in terms of time on task.

 Typing skills allow a child to use other computer-delivered programs and acquire new skills too – such as learning to code.
-This is another reason why TTRS is an essential part of a dyslexia toolkit (read about our other app recommendations in this post) and a great way to teach typing for homeschooled kids.
+This is another reason why TTRS is an essential part of a dyslexia toolkit (read about our other app recommendations) and a great way to teach typing for homeschooled kids.

 Incorporating TTRS into a learning routine